stable-packages/store/README.md

 [![Visual Studio Code][vscode-image]][vscode-url]
 [![Wallaby.js][wallaby-image]][wallaby-url]

-[global-store] provides version stable stores for library.
+[global-store] provides version stable stores for libraries.

 Once this library reaches `1.0`, it will forever be backward compatible.
 Meaning there will never be a breaking change or `2.0` version of this library.